 SUMMARY

-• Please refer to the local labeling for relevant information on post-infusion monitoring of CARVYKTI.1
+• Please refer to the local labeling for relevant information pertaining to warnings and precautions and post-infusion monitoring for CARVYKTI.1

 • Monitor patients at least daily for 10 days following CARVYKTI infusion at a risk evaluation and mitigation strategy (REMS)-certified healthcare facility for signs and symptoms of cytokine release syndrome (CRS) and neurologic toxicities.
 Monitor periodically for 4 weeks for signs and symptoms of delayed neurologic toxicity.1